Super Lawyers - Badge

 Delayed Treatment

 A delayed diagnosis of a heart attack can mean the difference between survival and life-threatening complications.
-If a doctor fails to diagnose correctly or dismisses the patient’s concerns, the necessary steps to treat properly may not be taken in time.
-As a result, patients face increased heart damage, higher risk of complications, and even wrongful death.
+If a doctor doesn’t diagnose correctly or dismisses the patient’s concerns, the necessary steps to treat properly may not be taken in time.
+As a result, patients face increased heart damage, higher risk of complications, and even death.

 Unnecessary Treatment